khiguera/cppcheckTutorial/README.md

 HOW TO INSTALL
 ==================
 Windows:
-	In order to isntall for Windows, it must be downloaded from their website which can be found at http://cppcheck.sourceforge.net/
+	In order to install for Windows, it must be downloaded from their website which can be found at http://cppcheck.sourceforge.net/